 “My mother thinks it best we return home soon.
 Eglė’s time is near, and Mother wishes to meet her first grandchild.”
-Ah, yes, he had forgotten.
+Ah, yes, he had forgotten the babe was due soon.
 No doubt this was why Elizabeth was here instead of her brother.

 “And your thoughts, Lady Elizabeth?”

 She took another sip to stall.
 “Until tonight I would have agreed… but since you have returned, I find myself wishing to stay in your company.”

 “In that case—” He held out his hand to her, asking for another dance.
 She put the glass aside and placed her hand in his.
 They walked through the ballroom together as the orchestra changed sets.